History of human sexuality: Hinduism

-The Secrets of Love was written by a poet named Kukkoka.
-He is believed to have written this treatise on his work to please one Venudutta, considered to be a king.
-This work was translated into Hindi years ago and the author's name became Koka in short and the book he wrote was called Koka Shastra.
-The same name crept into all the translations into other languages in India.
-Koka Shastra literally means doctrines of Koka, which is identical with the Kama Shastra, or doctrines of love, and the names Koka Shastra and Kama Shastra are used indiscriminately.

 Technology and sex

 In the mid 20th century advances in medical science and modern understanding of the menstrual cycle led to observational, surgical, chemical and laboratory techniques to allow diagnosis and the treatment of many forms of infertility.
+The birth control pill introduced in the 1960s allowed women to control if and when they had children which increased their freedom, both sexually and socially.

+The pill was illegal in many countries, including the United States and Canada, as the notion that women could prevent pregnancy with a medication incited fear in many people due to misogynistic views on women and their roles as birth givers.
+The United States Supreme Court legalized the pill for unmarried people in 1974 with Eisenstadt v.
+Baird, and it held in 1978 that states cannot place restrictions to access of the pill to individuals.

+Digital technology such as the internet, social media and mobile apps have dramatically expanded the possibly for young people to communicate and explore sexuality.
+Most young people access the internet on a daily basis allowing the opportunity for them to explore sexuality online.
+Research identifies three main ways young people mediate sexuality with technology: consumption of pornography, engagement in sexting, and use of dating apps.

+Research shows that the internet not only allows people to access information it also allows them to share stories, learn from peers and understand their own experiences.
+Despite concerns, research on the impact of youth's use of technology for sexuality on their health and relationships is limited and ongoing.

 Zoophilia

 Zoophilia or bestiality—sexual activity between humans and animals—probably dates back to prehistory.
 Depictions of humans and animals in a sexual context appear infrequently in rock art in Europe beginning around the onset of the Neolithic and the domestication of animals.
 Bestiality remained a common theme in mythology and folklore through the classical period and into the Middle Ages (e.g. Leda and the Swan) and several ancient authors purported to document it as a regular, accepted practice—albeit usually in "other" cultures.

 Explicit legal prohibition of human sexual contact with animals is a legacy of the Abrahamic religions: the Hebrew Bible imposes the death penalty on both the person and animal involved in an act of bestiality.
 There are several examples known from medieval Europe of people and animals executed for committing bestiality.
 With the Age of Enlightenment, bestiality was subsumed with other sexual "crimes against nature" into civil sodomy laws, usually remaining a capital crime.

 Bestiality remains illegal in most countries.
 Though religious and "crime against nature" arguments may still be used to justify this, today the central issue is the ability of non-human animals to give consent: it is argued that sex with animals is inherently abusive.
 In common with many paraphilias, the internet has allowed the formation of a zoophile community that has begun to lobby for zoophilia to be considered an alternative sexuality and for the legalisation of bestiality.